 EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

-The 3-month EIBOR rate in the UAE is 3.69% as of March 2026 (CBUAE).
+The 3-month EIBOR is 3.91% on the reference table dated 3 August 2026.
 If you have a variable rate mortgage, that number sets roughly half your interest rate.
-The other half is your bank's margin, typically 1.25% to 2.5%.
+The other half is your bank's margin, which runs from 1.00% to 1.99% across the products we track.
 Add them together and you get the rate you actually pay.
-On a AED 1.6 million loan over 25 years, a single percentage point move in EIBOR changes your monthly payment by about AED 917.
-That is AED 11,004 per year going into (or coming out of) your pocket, depending on the direction.
-Understanding EIBOR is not optional if you have a variable rate mortgage in the UAE.
+On a AED 1.6 million loan over 25 years starting at a 5.41% variable rate, a 1 point fall in EIBOR saves about AED 928 a month and a 1 point rise costs about AED 974.
+That is roughly AED 11,000 a year moving in or out of your pocket.
+Check which tenor your contract names, because Emirates NBD and ADIB price off the 1-month at 3.76%, not the 3-month.

 This article covers what EIBOR is, how it is calculated, why it follows the US Federal Reserve, its full history from 2007 to today, and a worked payment example showing exactly how changes translate into dirhams.
 If you just want today's rate, check our EIBOR tracker.